-The Princeton University Numismatic Collection contains coins, medals and tokens, paper money, casts, exonumia - about 70,000 items in all.
-The collection is housed in the Rare Books and Special Collections of the Firestone Library on Princeton's campus.
+The Princeton University Numismatic Collection contains coins, medals and tokens, paper money, and decorations - about 100,000 items in all.
+The collection is housed in the Department of Rare Books and Special Collections of the Firestone Library on Princeton's campus.

 To search the online database of holdings, click here.

 For a summary of the history and holdings of the collection, click here.

 For information on current, upcoming, and past exhibitions click here.

 The proceedings of the 2007 symposium on The Rebirth of Antiquity are available for direct order from the Department of Rare Books and Special Collections, as are the catalogues of the Money on Paper exhibition and the From a Thankful Nation exhibition.